 Hyundai Ioniq 5

 The former World Car of the Year looks like nothing else on the road – and its lounge-like interior is pretty radical, too.
 Choose the reclining ‘relaxation’ seat and it’s a restful spot to have a nap while you charge.
-There’s also no shortage of space; the Ioniq 5 might resemble a hot hatch, but its proportions are more like an SUV.
+There’s also no shortage of space; the Ioniq 5 might resemble a hatchback, but its proportions are more like an SUV.

 We said: ‘A killer feature in the Ioniq 5’s armoury is the ability to charge at 800 volts.
 It’s the way forward, until now only possible on high-end electric cars from the likes of Audi and Porsche.
 It will revolutionise roadside charging with its sheer speed.
 Unfortunately, a widespread network of suitable chargers is not available quite yet.’

-Read our Hyundai Ioniq 5 review
+Read our Hyundai Ioniq 5 review and Ioniq 5 N review

 Kia EV3

-We said: ‘The new Kia EV3 is a likeable, practical and affordable electric SUV that rarely puts a foot wrong.
+We said: ‘The Kia EV3 is a likeable, practical and affordable electric SUV that rarely puts a foot wrong.
 We’re slightly lost for words when trying to articulate how the EV3 drives.
 For journalists, that isn’t ideal, but Kia should take it as a compliment.
 It calmly and competently gets on with the job.’

 Read our Kia EV3 review

-Lotus Emeya
+Lotus Evija

-Read our Lotus Emeya review
+Read our Lotus Evija review

 MG4 EV